-Estimated cost: \$2-3,000 Source of Funds: State/local highway funds Responsibility: Town Administrator and highway dept Timeframe: 2018-2020 Current Project Status as of 2018: No actions other than as recommended above have been undertaken.
+Estimated cost: \$2-3,000

+Source of Funds: State/local highway funds

+Current Project Status as of 2018: No actions other than as recommended above have been undertaken.

-• Work with State transportation personnel to realign the intersection of River Road with Rte.
-116 as part of the bridge replacement on Rte.
-116 in this area.
+• Work with State transportation personnel to realign the intersection of River Road with Rte 116 as part of the bridge replacement on Rte 116 in this area.

-Estimated cost: \$10,000 Source of Funds: State Highway Funds Responsibility: Town Administrator and highway dept Timeframe: Dependent on state bridge replacement schedule Current Project Status as of 2018: Route #116 bridge was replaced in 2015.
+Source of Funds: State Highway Funds

+Timeframe: Dependent on state bridge replacement schedule

+Current Project Status as of 2018: Route #116 bridge was replaced in 2015.
 Some improvements to the 116/River Rd. intersection were installed as part of the project.

-• Support a feasibility/design study to address the intersection of Briggs Hill Rd, Lincoln Rd. and State Rte.
-116 including possible abandonment of Lincoln Road in favor of Briggs Hill Road improvements
+Support a feasibility/design study to address the intersection of Briggs Hill Rd, Lincoln Rd. and State Rte 116 including possible abandonment of Lincoln Road in favor of Briggs Hill Road improvements

-Estimated cost: \$15,000- \$20,000 Source of Funds: State Highway Funds Responsibility: Town Administrator and highway dept Timeframe: 1-5 years Current Project Status as of 2018: No progress to date. - Low public support • Support designs that would reduce accidents at the traffic light at Rte.
-116/17 and North/South Streets.
+Source of Funds: State Highway Funds

+Current Project Status as of 2018: No progress to date. - Low public support

+• Support designs that would reduce accidents at the traffic light at Rte 116/17 and North/South Streets.

-Estimated cost: \$5,000- \$10,000 Source of Funds: State Highway Funds Responsibility: Town Administrator and highway dept Timeframe: 2019-2021 Current Project Status as of 2018: Bump outs, turning lanes, pedestrian crossings installed in 2016
+Source of Funds: State Highway Funds

+Current Project Status as of 2018: Bump outs, turning lanes, pedestrian crossings installed in 2016

-• A study exploring a realignment of Plank Road at the Waterworks property should be conducted in conjunction with New Haven to review the feasibility of eliminating the two sharp curves.
+A study exploring a realignment of Plank Road at the Waterworks property should be conducted in conjunction with New Haven to review the feasibility of eliminating the two sharp curves.

+Estimated cost: \$10,000,

+Source of funds: Town highway budget or Regional Planning funds

+Responsibility: Joint Town Highway Dep. and Selectboard

+Timeframe:0-3 years

-Estimated cost: \$10,000, Source of funds: Town highway budget or Regional Planning funds Responsibility: Joint Town Highway Dep. and Selectboard Timeframe: 0-3 years Current Project Status as of 2018: No action to date.
+Current Project Status as of 2018: No action to date.
 Concerns about wetlands permitting have reduced enthusiasm for this project.